 When the code quality is high enough, the evaluation time of the ICR can be optimized by selecting the corresponding parameter values in order to increase reading performance.
-See Chapter 10.4.2 "Optimization of the reading characteristics for time-critical applications", Page 10-20.
+See Chapter 10.4.2 "Optimizing reading characteristics for special applications", Page 10-20.